spacetx/starfish/docs/source/user_guide/index.rst

 As mentioned in the previous section, it is also possible to :ref:`directly load data <tilefetcher_loader>` that has not been formatted, although there may be performance implications in doing so.
-This method is also more complicated
+This method is also more complicated.

 * Tutorial: :ref:`Loading SpaceTx Formatted Data <loading_data>`
 * Tutorial: :ref:`Loading Data Without Formatting <tilefetcher_loader>`